SarahTek/reading-notes/README.md

 # About Me

-Hey everyone!My name is Sarah Teklemariam .I am a software development student at codefellows.My background is in Healthcare.
+Hey everyone!My name is Sarah Teklemariam .I am a software development student at codefellows.
+My background is in Healthcare.
 I am so excited to begin my journey as a career in software development.

 # Code 102 Reading Notes